devaneyJE/vizLearn-docker/README.md

 ```
 docker run --rm -p 3838:3838 vizlearn:latest
 ```
-The app UI can be accessed by navigating to `localhost:3838` in your web browser.
+The app UI can be accessed by navigating to `localhost:3838` in a web browser.

 #### Continual Use
 If you would like to create a container to continually access, the previous `docker run` command can be adjusted as follows.